 We are excited to welcome you to BU!
-All international students and scholars must check-in with the ISSO upon arrival.
+All international students and scholars must check-in with the ISSO no later than 15 days from their official start of academic activities.
 Check-in provides the ISSO the opportunity to:

 - Review your immigration documents to confirm eligibility for intended study, research, or employment;

 - Report the arrival of BU sponsored F-1 and J-1 students and scholars in valid status to the U.S. Department of Homeland Security, thus activating your SEVIS record;

 - Help you get settled on campus and answer your questions as you begin your activities at BU; and

 - Ensure that all students and scholars are added to email lists that provide valuable immigration related information, including travel advisories and tax information, throughout the year.